Information on this page is for customers in

 Mary Ellen McCormack

-Crews will be mobilized on O’Connor Way, just outside the Mary Ellen McCormack Community, continuing the week of March 11, to excavate for duct-bank along the bend of O'Connor Way.
+Crews will be mobilized on O’Connor Way, just outside the Mary Ellen McCormack Community, the week of April 15, to excavate for duct-bank along the bend of O'Connor Way.
 Work will last the duration of the week.

-• All work will be contained within a temporary work zone along the left side of O’Connor Way.
+• All work will be contained within a temporary work zone.

 • 'No parking' signs will be posted along O’Connor Way.
 There will be no parking in these spots during the stated work hours.